rsanheim/rsanheim.github.com/_drafts/2012-11-29-six-months-at-github.markdown

 title: "Six Months at Github"
 ---

-I just recentloy passed my six month anniversary at GitHub.
+I just recently passed my six month anniversary at GitHub.
 It has been an amazing ride so far, so I thought I would take a minute reflect on lessons learned and the most significant that make GitHub unique amongst software development shops.
 I recommend reading Brandon Keeper's excellant post he made after TODO months at GitHub as a companon